20 Conservation of Energy: Energy Equation & Bernoulli’s Equation

 - Understand how to derive a surrogate for the energy equation for steady, incompressible, inviscid flow, called the Bernoulli equation.

-- Learn how to solve some fundamental engineering problems using the energy equation.
+- Learn how to solve fundamental engineering problems using the energy equation.

 Setting Up the Energy Equation